 - The front-facing camera also upgraded

-If you like photography, then Apple has its sights on impressing you.
-The iPhone 11 Pro features three cameras on the back to offer a comprehensive package - well, that's the idea.
-You now get a 12 megapixel regular, 12 megapixel tele, and 12 megapixel wide lens on the back to give you .5x, 1x, and 2x optical zoom from the three cameras.
-In camera terms, that's a 26mm standard, 52mm tele, 13mm wide.
+If you like photography then Apple has its sights on impressing you.
+The iPhone 11 Pro features three cameras on the back to offer a comprehensive package.
+You now get a 12 megapixel regular wide camera (26mm equivalent), 12 megapixel 2x zoom (52mm equivalent), and a 12 megapixel ultra-wide lens (13mm equivalent) on the back.

-The camera app has been adapted to show you at all times what you could be snapping if you switch to the new lens – and, like the ability to change from wide to tele previously, the experience is now opened up to include the ultra-wide, too.
-One of the nicer upshots is that Portrait mode no longer has to be so close and in your face.
+The camera app has been adapted to show you at all times what you could be snapping if you switch to the ultra-wide lens – and, like the ability to change from wide to zoom previously, the experience is opened up to include the ultra-wide, too.
+One of the nicer upshots is that Portrait mode no longer has to be so in-your-face close.

-Apple has also introduced Night Mode, presumably in response to the successes Google has had with the feature, and the system works using software smarts to understand you are taking a picture at night and tries to compensate, accordingly.
-We've yet to try Night Mode for ourselves, and the results Apple showed us looked good but very noisy.
-We are holding out on judgment until further inspection.
+Apple also introduced Night Mode, presumably in response to the successes Google has with its Night Sight feature, and the system works using software smarts to understand you are taking a picture at night and tries to compensate accordingly.

-On the video front, you can shoot up to 4K 60 fps with HDR support; iOS 13 intros new video editing features; and Apple has even gone as far as introing a new font, called SF Camera, specifically for the camera app to give it a more "pro" feel.
+On the video front, you can shoot up to 4K 60fps with HDR support; iOS 13 introduces new video editing features; and Apple has even gone as far as introing a new font, called SF Camera, specifically for the camera app.

 The Pro is definitely the iPhone pick of the bunch – if you can justify the extra price tag.
 It brings better screen tech, a superb triple camera system, and isn't as ultra-massive as the Pro Max model.
 For many, the standard iPhone 11 will hit the sweet spot, but if you want Apple's best-of-best then look no further.